Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: Preliminaries

-For every smooth function $X\colon [0,T]\to \R^d$, there exists a canonical representative in $\cD^\gamma$ by choosing \begin{equ} \XX_{s,t} = \int_s^t \delta X_{sr} \otimes dX_r\;. \end{equ} We then denote by $\cD_g^\gamma$ the closure of the set of smooth functions in $\cD^\gamma$.
-(Here, $g$ stands for ``geometric''.)
-The space $\cD_g^\gamma$ has the nice feature of being a Polish space, which will be useful in the sequel.
+We then denote by $\mathcal{D}_g^\gamma$ the closure of the set of smooth functions in $\mathcal{D}^\gamma$.
+(Here, $g$ stands for ``geometric.'')
+The space $\mathcal{D}_g^\gamma$ has the nice feature of being a Polish space~\cite{FrizVict10}, Proposition~8.27, which will be useful in the sequel.